pabloalg/MySQL-StoredPr-SearchAllWords/README.md

 A MySQL stored procedure to search for records in a column in a table that __contain all the words (delimited by space) in any given order__ in the input text.

 # Description
 This procedure searches records that contain any permutation of all of the words in the input text stream regardless of their order.
-Each word in a record may __be equal or contain__ each of the input words depending on the 4th boolean parameter (see the examples for further explanation).
+Each word in a record may __be equal or contain__ each of the input words depending on the boolean (4th and last) parameter (see the examples for further explanation).
 Search is Case-insensitive.
 Each word may appear more than once in a record.

 # Usage
 __CALL pr_search_records_in_column_with_every_word_in_any_order ('[text to search]', '[_Table name_]', '[_Column name_]', [_TRUE | FALSE_]);__